Archive for the ‘An Essay on Street Fashion’ Category

 Why runway trends don’t permeate to mass fashion in India?

-For a long time, I used to think runway trends don’t reach masses because there are no great Indian high street brands like Zara that may bring the runway fashion to masses for cheap.
-Isha Bhansali, stylist at Femina(studied fashion forecasting at LCF in 06) says, “runway trends don’t go mass because there is no link between Indian high street fashion and Indian fashion on the runways unlike markets abroad.
-Just how Zara follows catwalk to boardroom procedure…Indian high street labels like Chemistry do not do that with catwalk; they follow international high street.
+Isha Bhansali, stylist at Femina adds, runway trends don’t go mass because there is no link between Indian high street fashion and Indian fashion on the runways unlike markets abroad.
+Just how Zara follows catwalk to boardroom procedure, Indian high street labels like Chemistry do not do that with catwalk; they follow international high street.

 street style india fashion